Read the Eligibility Information before you begin your waiver application.

 NOTE: Will you request a waiver under this basis and did you also receive funding from your home country government to participate in the exchange program?
 If so, then your home country’s government must submit a No Objection Statement to the Waiver Review Division.
 (Please see No Objection Statement instructions.)
 The No Objection Statement is in addition to the waiver request by the designated state public health department, explained above.
 The No Objection Statement must state that it is for a Request by a Designated State Public Health Department (or its equivalent), or a Conrad State 30 Program, waiver.

 After you complete Steps 1-3, your waiver application is complete.
 To check the status of your case, go to the J Visa Waiver Online webpage and select “Check the status.”
 Next, enter your case number.
 It will say if we received your DS-3035 online application and fee payment (Step 2 of the Instructions) and supporting documents (Step 3 of the Instructions).
 The system will also inform you if any required documents are missing.
 Allow approximately one month after submitting a complete application before checking your status.
-You may send questions about your case or questions that are not answered on this website to 212ewaiver@state.gov.
-We will send you a response by email.
+Have questions?
+For answers to most common questions and concerns visit our Navigator or scan the QR code below.

 Has your contact information (address, phone number, or email address) changed?
+Did you forget to include an email address?
 You must update your information on the J Visa Waiver Online webpage.
 Select “Inform the Department of State of a change to personal data.”
 We can contact you only if we have your accurate contact information.

-If we need more information or documents from you, we will contact you.
-We will use the contact information you provided on your online Form DS-3035.
+If we need more information or documents from you, we will contact you via email at the email address you provided on your online Form DS-3035.

 Processing times vary depending on the basis under which you request a waiver.
 The times listed below are estimates only.
 The processing time for your application begins when your file is complete.
 Your file is complete when we have your waiver application, processing fee, copies of DS-2019/IAP-66 forms (Step 2), and all required documents (Step 3).